carmenchui/carmenchui.github.io/index.md

 I specialize in the design and analysis of ontologies in first-order logic, particularly automated reasoning and verification, in addition to knowledge representation and modelling in multidisciplinary areas.

-Currently, I am a Senior Business Data Architect in the Data Architecture & Analysis team at [The Bank of Nova Scotia (Scotiabank)](http://www.scotiabank.com), working on the Scotiabank Business Information Model (SBIM).
+Currently, I am a Senior Business Data Architect in the Data Architecture & Analysis team at [The Bank of Nova Scotia (Scotiabank)](http://www.scotiabank.com).

 My research interests include:
 - Ontology design, mapping, and integration